deployd/deployd/docs/internal-client.md

 ## Mock context

 In order to make requests on resources within the Deployd server, `internal-client` creates mock `req` and `res` objects.
-These objects are not Streams and cannot be treated exactly like the standard `HttpServerRequest` and `HttpServerResponse` objects in Node, but they imitate their interfaces with the following properties:
+These objects are not Streams and cannot be treated exactly like the standard `http.ServerRequest` and `http.ServerResponse` objects in Node, but they imitate their interfaces with the following properties:

 ### req